SESYNC-ci/online-data-lesson/docs/_slides/api.md

+===

 ## Interpretting the response

-The response from the API is a bunch of `0`s and `1`s, but part of the HTTP protocol is to include a "header" with information about reading the body.
+The response from the API is a bunch of 0s and 1s, but part of the HTTP protocol is to include a "header" with information about how to decode the body of the response.

+===

-Most REST APIs return in the "body":
+Most REST APIs return in the "body" on of these:

 - Javascript Object Notation (JSON)
   - a UTF-8 encoded string of key-value pairs, where values may be lists